Description

 Probiotics in Everyday Diet: Food Sources and Supplements

-- Kefir: A fermented milk drink that is packed with probiotics and can be used in smoothies or as a base for salad dressings.
+- Kefir: A fermented milk drink packed with probiotics, suitable for smoothies or as a base for salad dressings.

 - Sauerkraut: Fermented cabbage that adds a tangy flavor to sandwiches and salads.